 - (a) Generator;

 - (b) GSO;

 - (c) Grid Owner;

 - (d) SESB Distribution;

 - (e) Nominated Gas Supplier;

 - (f) Single Buyer; and

-- (g) any other party approved by the Energy Commission.
+- (g) any other party approved by the Commission.

-3.3 Generator
+2.3 Generator

-- 3.3.1 A person engaged in the activity of owning, controlling or operating a Generating Unit that is connected to the Electricity Transmission Network or Electricity Distribution Network. - 3.3.2 As part of the registration process, every Generator shall classify each of its Generating Units as: - (a) a Centrally Dispatched Generating Unit; or - (b) a Non-Centrally Dispatched Generating Unit. - 3.3.3 A Generating Unit with a nameplate rating of not less than 8MW shall be classified as a Centrally Dispatched Generating Unit unless the Energy Commission approves its classification as a Non-Centrally Dispatched Generating Unit.
+- 2.3.1 A person engaged in the activity of owning, controlling or operating a Generating Unit that is connected to the Electricity Transmission Network or Electricity Distribution Network. - 2.3.2 As part of the registration process, every Generator shall classify each of its Generating Units as: - (a) a Centrally Dispatched Generating Unit; or - (b) Non-Centrally Dispatched Generating Unit. - 2.3.3 A Generating Unit with a nameplate rating of not less than 8MW shall be classified as a Centrally Dispatched Generating Unit unless the the Commission approves its classification as a Non-Centrally Dispatched Generating Unit.

-- 3.3.4 A Centrally Dispatched Generating Unit shall be scheduled for dispatch based on the Least Cost Dispatch Scheduling Methodology and in accordance with the provisions of these Guidelines. - 3.3.5 Upon registration as a Centrally Dispatched Generating Unit, a Generator operating a Centrally Dispatched Generating Unit shall provide the Energy Commission with a Generator Contract. - 3.3.6 A Generating Unit connected to either the Electricity Transmission Network or the Electricity Distribution Network with a nameplate rating of less than 8MW except for canopy generating set of which the rating should not be less than 1MW) shall be classified as a Non-Centrally Dispatched Generating Unit, unless the Energy Commission approves its classification as a Centrally Dispatched Generating Unit. - 3.3.7 A Non-Centrally Dispatched Generating Unit need not be dispatched based on the Least Cost Dispatch Scheduling Methodology.
+- 2.3.4 A Centrally Dispatched Generating Unit shall be scheduled for dispatch based on the Least Cost Dispatch Scheduling Methodology and in accordance with the provisions of these Guidelines. - 2.3.5 Upon registration as a Centrally Dispatched Generating Unit, a Generator operating a Centrally Dispatched Generating Unit shall provide the Commission with a Generator Contract. - 2.3.6 A Generating Unit connected to either the Electricity Transmission Network or the Electricity Distribution Network with a nameplate rating of less than 8MW except for canopy generating set of which the rating should not be less than 1MW) shall be classified as a Non-Centrally Dispatched Generating Unit, unless the Commission approves its classification as a Centrally Dispatched Generating Unit. - 2.3.7 A Non-Centrally Dispatched Generating Unit need not be dispatched based on the Least Cost Dispatch Scheduling Methodology.

-3.4 GSO
+2.4 GSO